moucheng2017/Med-Noisy-Labels/README.md

 │        │   │
 │        │   └───Good
 │        │   │
-│        │   └───Image # where all testing images are stored in training
+│        │   └───Image # where all testing images are stored
 ```
 <!---
 <br>